Updated August 19, 2020

 So Multnomah County is strongly encouraging residents who can adhere to the governor’s mandate to wear face coverings in public indoor spaces.
 We also recommend face coverings when interacting with friends and family who do not share a household.

 That said, some people should not wear a face covering or don’t feel safe doing so.
 People who have trouble breathing shouldn’t wear a face covering.
-Young children shouldn’t wear a face covering.
+Children under two shouldn’t wear a face covering.
 Anyone who cannot easily take off a face covering on their own should not wear one.

 There is also legitimate safety concern among some of our communities of color related to wearing face covering.
 Racist reactions to Black, Indigenous, and People of Color wearing face coverings is a reality.
 The County will not act in a way that may prompt over-policing or shaming of individuals.